-A credential for school leavers
+A credential for school leavers;

 - The RoSA will be awarded to all eligible students when they leave school.
-If you transfer from one school to another at the end of Year 10 you will not receive a formal RoSA credential at this time. - To receive a RoSA you will need to meet your school's attendance requirements. - You will be able to request a RoSA through your school when you talk to your teachers or principal about leaving and if you are eligible, your RoSA credential will be sent directly to you. - If you have completed any Life Skills courses you will receive your Life Skills Profile of Student Achievement at the same time as your RoSA.
+If you transfer from one school to another at the end of Year 10 you will not receive a formal RoSA credential at this time. - You will be able to request a RoSA through your school when you talk to your teachers or principal about leaving and if you are eligible, your RoSA credential will be sent directly to you. - If you have completed any Life Skills courses you will receive your Life Skills Profile of Student Achievement at the same time as your RoSA.